 Blue-capped Ifrit is an interesting bird, it is actually one of several New Guinea birds that are poisonous!
 It is distantly related to the monarchs, shrikes, crows, birds-of-paradise, and Australian mudnesters.
 It has however recently been elevated to monotypic family status and is one of three monotypic families that we will look for on our tour. (photo Matt Prophet)

 Our PNG tour runs in August-September when the energetic birds-of-paradise should be at their display leks, dance arenas, or song perches, providing excellent views of them going about their frantic and mesmerizing (to us and the female birds) business of trying to attract a mate!

 This tour is a fantastic opportunity to realize your bird-of-paradise dream as we leave all sense of the modern world behind and delve into the ethereal atmosphere of some of the oldest forests on earth, with their prized avian possessions in attendance.
 We look forward to taking you there and think this trip will rank as one of those once-in-a-lifetime, unforgettable moments that you will cherish forever.
-The full detailed itinerary is provided here, please enquire if you have specific questions, we would love to hear from you and help make your dreams come true.
+The full detailed Papua New Guinea birding tour itinerary is provided here, please enquire if you have specific questions, we would love to hear from you and help make your dreams come true.